In January 2019 we re-designed our ward structures at University Hospital around a geographic ward model that

 Develop a system for residents to receive data related to ongoing quality improvement projects

-Create an acute care track for residents that includes education related to specific inpatient systems-based care topics
+Participate in the Acute Care Pathway for residents that includes education related to specific inpatient systems-based care topics